kraj011/gov-quizlet-maker/README.md

 # gov-quizlet-maker
 gov-quizlet-maker is a quick and simple personal tool for automating Quizlet creation for my AP Gov class.

+The results can be found [here](https://quizlet.com/eugenebaba314).